-AS WINTER WEATHER BLANKETS THE SOUTH, FOLLOW THESE TIPS TO STAY SAFE ON THE ROADS!
+AS WINTER WEATHER BLANKETS THE SOUTH, FOLLOW THESE WINTER DRIVING SAFETY TIPS TO STAY SAFE ON THE ROADS!

 - Avoid driving while you’re fatigued.
 Getting the proper amount of rest before taking on winter weather tasks reduces driving risks.